Judge Emanuella Groves Courtroom: 14-B

 Fax: (216) 664-4977

-Emanuella Groves was elected to the Cleveland Municipal Court on November 6, 2001 and was reelected without opposition in 2003 and 2009.
+Emanuella Groves was elected to the Cleveland Municipal Court on November 6, 2001 and has been reelected without opposition.

-Judge Groves grew up in Canton, Ohio and came to Cleveland in 1978 to attend Case Western Reserve law school.
-She graduated from Canton McKinley High School in 1975 and in three years graduated with honors from Kent State University with a bachelor’s degree in business management.
+Judge Groves grew up in Canton, Ohio.
+She is the seventh of eight children.
+Her parents stressed the importance of education.
+She graduated from Canton McKinley High School at sixteen years of age.
+Three years later, she graduated with honors from Kent State University with a bachelor’s degree in business management.
 She came to Cleveland to attend Case Western Reserve University School of Law.
-While attending law school she met attorney Greg Groves and the two married in 1981.
+While attending law school, she met attorney Greg Groves and they married in l981.
 They are the proud parents of two children.

 Judge Groves started her legal career as an assistant police prosecutor for the City of Cleveland.
-In 1983, she was staff attorney for Cuyahoga Metropolitan Housing Authority.
-By 1988, she rose through the ranks to Assistant Deputy Director of Administrative Services, where she oversaw the operations of the personnel, purchasing, warehouse and occupancy departments.
-In 1989, she joined her husband in the practice of law when they formed Groves and Groves Attorneys at Law.
+She was staff attorney for Cuyahoga Metropolitan Housing Authority.
+Within five years, she rose through the ranks to Assistant Deputy Director of Administrative Services, where she oversaw the operations of the personnel, purchasing, warehouse and occupancy departments.
+In 1989, she joined her husband in the practice of law when they formed Groves & Groves Attorneys at Law.

-“Yes, we have the power to send people to jail and take their money, but more importantly, we have the power to affect real change in people’s lives,” says the Judge.
+“Yes, we have the power to send people to jail and take their money, but more importantly, we have the power to affect real change in people’s lives,” says Judge Groves.

 Judge Groves has had numerous opinions published in Ohio Bar Association Report.
 Many of those opinions have been cited as legal authority in the legal reference, Ohio Jurisprudence.
 She has participated as a speaker in continuing legal education courses.
 In 2008, she secured her certification in Judicial Studies from the National Judicial College in Reno, Nevada.
 She is Chair of the Continuing Legal Education Committee of the Norman S. Minor Bar Association.
 She is a member of other legal organizations.